Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble: Main results

 Note that the parameter of the exponential factor \eqref{cor:parm.exp} can be rewritten as

 where

-Corollary \ref{cor:corollary 1} with the parameter represented by $\eqref{cor:parm.exp2}$ has a critical interpretation in statistical mechanics: For a system contacted with a heat bath, the interaction between them are not weak (i.e. the correlation is not asymptotic to zero in mathematics), then the effect of this interaction will appear in the parameter of the exponential factor as the function $C(x, y)$ in \eqref{cor:parm.exp2} for the canonical distribution.
-This result is different from the standard example in statistical mechanics: when the interaction is totally independent, the parameter only includes the effect of the fluctuations of heat bath (the first term on the right side of \eqref{cor:parm.exp2}) without any effect from the correlation (the second term on the right side of \eqref{cor:parm.exp2}).
+Corollary \ref{cor:corollary 1} with the parameter represented by $\eqref{cor:parm.exp2}$ has a critical interpretation in statistical mechanics: For a system in contact with a heat bath, if the interaction are not weak (i.e. the correlation in mathematical terms does not approach zero), then the effect of this interaction will appear in the parameter of the exponential factor as the function of $C(x, y)$ in \eqref{cor:parm.exp2} for the canonical distribution.
+This result is different from the standard example in statistical mechanics: in the limit where the interaction goes to zero, the parameter only includes the effect of the fluctuations of heat bath (the first term on the right side of \eqref{cor:parm.exp2}) without any effect from the correlation (the second term on the right side of \eqref{cor:parm.exp2}).

 \end{remark}

 Now we extend our approximation theorem to discrete random variables based on the setup \eqref{def:PMF}.
 Recall that $\tilde{H}_n = K+ \tilde{L}_n$ and $E_n = \mu_n + I/\beta_n$ defined in the conditional probability mass function \eqref{def:PMF}.
 Take $j = 2$ for the assumption \eqref{finite.small.system2}, i.e.,